Ace Combat 3: Electrosphere

-is an arcade-style combat flight simulation video game developed and published by Namco for the PlayStation.
-The third game in the Ace Combat franchise, it was released in Japan in 1999 and in Europe and North America in 2000.
-Players control an aircraft and must complete various mission objectives, such as destroying squadrons of enemies or protecting a base from enemy fire.
+is a combat flight simulation video game developed and published by Namco for the PlayStation.
+The third game in the Ace Combat franchise, it was released in Japan on May 27, 1999, and internationally the following year.
+Players fly fighter aircraft and must complete a variety of mission objectives, such as destroying squadrons of enemy planes or protecting a base from an invading unit.

 Namco directors Takuya Iwasaki and Atsushi Shiozawa designed Electrosphere to be visually distinct from other combat flight simulators, using Ace Combat 2 as a base for the game's ideas and mechanics.
 The storyline was designed to be a core aspect of the game, and to serve a proper purpose by directly affecting the gameplay.
-Electrosphere carries a more futuristic science fiction-inspired landscape and world compared to the modern-day theme of its predecessors.
-The game is infamous for its drastic differences in content in the Japanese and international releases; Namco intended to retain the Japanese version's two-disc campaign and larger story, but due to financial constraints the game was cut down for North America and Europe.
+Electrosphere carries a futuristic science fiction-inspired landscape and world compared to the modern-day theme of its predecessors.
+The game is known for the drastic differences in content in the Japanese and international releases; Namco intended to retain the Japanese version's two-disc campaign and branching storyline, but due to financial constraints the game was cut down for North America and Europe.

 Though it had a small marketing campaign and little promotion, Electrosphere shipped over one million copies.
 The Japanese release received positive reviews and was seen as ambitious in its design.
 International releases were more mixed, with critics expressing confusion towards the lack of content and bland gameplay.
-In retrospect, Electrosphere has been well-received, with critics identifying and appreciating its ambition, story, and changes to the gameplay of the series.
+The Japanese release of Electrosphere has since been re-evaluated, with critics praising its ambition, overarching story, and additions to the series' gameplay formula.

 Gameplay

+Overview

 Ace Combat 3: Electrosphere is a combat flight simulation video game.
 Like its predecessors, it is presented in a more arcade-like format in contrast to other flight sim video games.
-Players pilot one of 23 different aircraft across four separate factions and must complete a selection of the game's 52 missions depending on their faction.
-These missions range from destroying squadrons of enemies to protecting a base from enemy fire.
-Player performance is graded from an A to D letter scale, which are logged in a chart on the title screen.
+Unlike most other entries in the series, a greater focus on realism was applied to the aircraft's energy conservation, with players having to avoid tight turns and steep inclines lest they burn off airspeed and enter a stall, which were notably difficult to recover from compared to later entries.
+Players pilot one of 23 aircraft in both releases.
+On the Japanese release, they may fight across four factions and complete a selection of the game's 52 missions depending on their faction.
+Only 36 missions are available in the international release, limited to the UPEO side.
+These missions range from destroying squadrons of hostile planes to protecting bases from enemy attacks.
+Player performance is graded from an A to D letter scale, which are logged in a chart displayed on the title screen.